 The following new authoritative accounting guidance issued by the Financial Accounting Standards Board (FASB) has not yet been adopted and reflected in UNS Gas' financial statements.
-UNS Gas is assessing the impact such guidance may have on UNS Gas' financial position, results of operations, cash flows, and disclosures.
+Unless otherwise indicated, UNS Gas is assessing the impact such guidance may have on UNS Gas' financial position, results of operations, cash flows, and disclosures.